m-2k/node-core-audio/README.md

  * @return {string} The device name for the given id.
  */
 var deviceName = engine.getDeviceName(0)

 /**
+ * Returns the maximum input channels of a given device id.
+ * Note: This can be used to identify input devices (must be > 0 to be an input device).
+ *
+ * @type {number} The maximum input channels for a given device id.
+ */
+var deviceMaxInputChannels = engine.getDeviceMaxInputChannels(0)

+/**
+ * Returns the maximum output channels of a given device id.
+ * Note: This can be used to identify output devices (must be > 0 to be an output device).
+ *
+ * @type {number} The maximum output channels for a given device id.
+ */
+var deviceMaxOutputChannels = engine.getDeviceMaxOutputChannels(0)

+/**
  * Returns the total number of audio devices.